 Make sure your kids drink plenty of water, fresh fruit and vegetable juices and herbal teas to flush out the germs from their system.
 Hydration is key to treating the common cold.

 5. Chicken Soup

-Chicken soup is for the souls of those who have a common cold.
+Chicken soup is for the soul of those who have a common cold.
 Your grandma was right, it’s a wonderful home remedy.
-The soup decongests while the broth hydrates.
+The soup is a very good decongestant while the broth hydrates.